87 Easy Brunch Recipes You Can Make at Home

-This recipe offers not one but three popovers: chocolate, bacon and cheese, or raspberry and lemon.
-If you want to make them, don't attempt doing it ahead of time, as these little rolls are best eaten fresh from the oven.
+This recipe offers not one but three popovers: chocolate; bacon and cheese; or raspberry and lemon.
+If you want to make them, don't attempt to do it ahead of time, as these little rolls are best eaten fresh from the oven.
 This is one recipe you'll want to save for right when guests arrive.

 Get the recipe for Popovers from Bigger Bolder Baking.